Clinicians reveal what persuaded them to embark on a career in emergency

 Working sole charge, being exposed to the largest ECC caseload in Europe and not knowing what will come through the door next can be daunting for some.
 However, such a diverse caseload provides real scope for development and career progression.

-District clinical lead Sara Jackson, who has worked for Vets Now for three-and-a-half years, explained: “The clinical work itself is absolutely phenomenal.
+District clinical lead Sara Jackson, who has worked for Vets Now for more than five years, explained: “The clinical work itself is absolutely phenomenal.
 The challenges that we get, the day-to-day cases that are different, and of course, we have real-time medicine as well.
 We are able to give results within 30 minutes so clients aren’t left hanging, which is wonderful.”

 “So we tend to see a different population of animals compared to day practice, and our cases tend to be really interesting and exciting.
 And of course the caseload is unpredictable, it’s a bit like A & E, so sometimes you’ll have a flurry of cases, and then a bit of a lull, but we don’t stick to an appointment system, we just see cases as urgently as they need to be seen.”